camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 while true; do zbctl create instance camunda-cloud-quick-start-advanced; sleep 1; done
 ```

-In **Operate**, you will see instances ending in both end events depending on which worker picked up the job.
+In **Operate**, you'll see instances ending in both end events depending on which worker picked up the job.

 ![operate-instances](assets/operate-advanced-instances.png)